-The modifier which further defines the cperation

-• The type qualifier, which indicates the type of data used by the instruction in its operation, and

-• The format qualifier, R cr I, which indicates that an RR or SI machine instruction format is assembled.
+- The verb must always be present.
+It usually consists of one or two characters and specifies the operation to be performed.
+The other items in the operation code are not always present.
+They include: - The modifier which further defines the creration - The type qualifier, which indicates the type of data used by the instruction in its operation, and - The fcrmat qualifier, R cr I, which indicates that an RR cr SI machine instruction fcrmat is assembled.

-D5 - Operand Entries
+D5 -- Operand Entries